moonlight987/Blockchain_Agent/README.md

 # Blockchain AI Agent

 **Blockchain AI Agent** is an open-source framework that enables developers to integrate AI-powered agents with **Solana** and **EVM** (Ethereum Virtual Machine) blockchains.
-With built-in tools and streamlined APIs, the agent empowers developers to perform advanced blockchain operations autonomously using AI models.
+With built-in tools and streamlined APIs, the agent empowers developers to perform advanced blockchain operations autonomously using AI models

 ---